API

 get_components(world::World, entity::Entity, comp_types::Tuple)

 Get the given components for an Entity.
-Components are returned in a tuple.
+Components are returned as a tuple.

 Example